chimera-linux/chimera-linux.github.io/faq.md

 This page should answer some of the common questions.

+### When will there be binary packages and stable versioning?

+The plan is currently to wait for `apk-tools` 3.x to go stable.
+Since the new version is bringing a completely new package format, we will use this opportunity to avoid having to transition the potential repos, and publish things after we have transitioned the build system.

 ### Why FreeBSD and not Net/Open/...BSD?

 The FreeBSD tools are generally more featureful and I don't see much